High-Intensity Focused Ultrasound Technology

 Drs.
-Jeff Elias and Wynn Legon, Phd, and Jeff Chang-Chia Liu, PhD are leading the development of high-intensity focused ultrasound technology, which has exciting potential for drug delivery and to treat tumors, stroke, and movement disorders non-invasively.
+Jeff Elias and Jeff Chang-Chia Liu, PhD are leading the development of high-intensity focused ultrasound technology, which has exciting potential for drug delivery and to treat tumors, stroke, movement disorders, and chronic pain non-invasively.
+Drs.
+Elias and Liu are also researching other neuromodulation techniques in their Human Brain Laboratory.
 Dr. Elias’s clinical trial to treat patients with Essential Tremor is believed to have been the first intracranial therapeutic application of the technology in the world, and its favorable results have been published in the New England Journal of Medicine and led to FDA approval for clinical use.
 Another trial led to FDA approval for clinical use in tremor-dominant Parkinson’s.
-Dr. Elias is currently enrolling patients in trials to treat Parkinson’s, pain, and epilepsy, and trials for multiple other conditions are being considered.
-Dr. Jason Sheehan is enrolling patients in a trial to use focused ultrasound to treat brain tumors.
-The Legon lab also researches non-invasive neuromodulation techniques in humans and animal preparations including transcranial focused ultrasound (tFUS) and transcranial magnetic stimulation (TMS).
+Dr. Elias is currently enrolling patients in a NIH-funded trial for focused ultrasound to treat head & neck cancer pain, as well as trials for Parkinson’s and epilepsy.
+Dr. Jason Sheehan is enrolling patients in a trial to use focused ultrasound to treat brain tumors, and trials for multiple other conditions are being considered.

 Dr. Justin Smith leads our field in demonstrating positive outcomes in quality of life after spine surgery.
 The neuro-oncology, neurovascular and spine areas are involved in most all major national clinical trials.
 Clinical trials are critical to finding better ways to prevent, diagnose and treat neurological disorders.
 They help us to move basic scientific research from the laboratory into actual treatments that help patients.
 Patients coming to UVA can have a better chance of successful treatment because UVA runs and participates in many clinical trials.